KaiSingL/askGrok/README.md

 - `tabs`: To create new tabs and interact with them
 - `scripting`: To inject scripts into the Grok website
 - `host_permissions`: `https://grok.com/*` to access and interact with Grok

-### How It Works

-1. **Text Selection Detection**: The content script monitors for text selection on any webpage
-2. **UI Injection**: When text is selected, a "Ask Grok" button appears positioned above the selection
-3. **Popup Interface**: Clicking the button opens a popup with the selected text and an input field for additional context
-4. **Background Processing**: The content script sends the query to the background service worker
-5. **Tab Management**: The background script creates a new Grok tab and waits for it to load
-6. **Text Injection**: Once loaded, the extension automatically injects the selected text and any additional context into Grok's input field
-7. **Auto-submit**: The extension simulates pressing Enter to automatically submit the query

 ## Development